-- 38. The members of the Council are: - (a) the President; - (b) the Treasurer; - (c) the Chairs of the Commissions; - (d) the Regional Councillors; - (e) a Councillor from the State in which IUCN has its seat, appointed by the Council, provided that one from that State has not been elected Regional Councillor; and - (f) up to five additional appointed Councillors, chosen by the Council on the basis of diverse qualifications, interests and skills. - 39.
-There shall be a total of twenty-four Regional Councillors.
-Three Regional Councillors shall be elected from each Region. - 40.
+- 38. The members of the Council are: - (a) the President;

+- (b) the Treasurer; - (c) the Chairs of the Commissions; - (d) the Regional Councillors; - (e) a Councillor from the State in which IUCN has its seat, appointed by the Council, provided that one from that State has not been elected Regional Councillor; and - (f) one additional appointed Councillor, chosen by the Council on the basis of appropriate qualifications, interests and skills. - 39.
+There shall be a total of twenty-eight Regional Councillors.
+The number of elected Councillors for each Region shall be as follows: four (4) for Africa; four (4) for Meso and South America; three (3) for North America and the Caribbean; five (5) for South and East Asia; three (3) for West Asia; three (3) for Oceania; three (3) from West Europe, and three (3) from East Europe, North and Central Asia.
+9 - 40.
 Only one Regional Councillor, and only two Chairs of Commissions, shall be from the same State. - 41.
 The terms of office of the President, Treasurer, Regional Councillors and Chairs of Commissions shall extend from the close of the ordinary session of the World Congress at which they are elected, until the close of the next ordinary session of the World Congress.
-The appointed Councillors shall serve for the remainder of the term for which the other Councillors are elected. - 42.
-Members of the Council shall not hold the same office consecutively for more than two full terms. - 43.
-The Council may fill any vacancies for the President, Treasurer, Councillors and Chairs of Commissions that may occur, for the balance of the term concerned. - 44.
-The Deputy Chairs of Commissions shall be entitled to participate in meetings of the Council.
-They shall be entitled to vote in the place of the Chair of their Commission when that Chair is absent.
+The appointed Councillor shall serve for the remainder of the term for which the other Councillors are elected. - 42.
+Members of the Council shall not hold the same office consecutively for more than two full terms.
+For the purpose of this Article, the time served to fill the balance of the term of a Council member following a vacancy occurring in Council, shall not be counted.